DavidB-CMU/moped/README.md

 ### How to install MOPED with ROS Fuerte:

-This tutorial will demonstrate how to install and test `moped2`.
+This tutorial will explain how to install and test `moped2`.

 The following computer setup was used:
  - Intel quad-core i7 CPU